 Each of the transverse load positions had two tests performed: static park test and crawl test.
 The crawl test consisted of driving the test truck across the bridge at a slow speed (~5 mph) to reduce the dynamic response of the bridge.
 The crawl tests were performed twice for repeatability purposes.
 The static test consisted of parking the centerline of the tandem at the midspan of the bridge for a few seconds while any dynamic amplification settled out of the bridge.
 Additionally, dynamic testing was performed for all tested bridges.
 During the dynamic test, the driver was asked to cross the bridge at a "typical" speed.
 For most tests, this was around 30-35 mph and was generally within the posted speed limit where it was posted.
 Generally, the transverse position during the dynamic test was down the center of the bridge.
+The static and dynamic tests were each performed at least once for every bridge.
 These tests were then compared then compared with the measurements recorded during the crawl tests.